-An employee who receives a rating of less than satisfactory may request reevaluation after 90 days from the date of their performance rating.
-Rating forms, when completed, will be discussed with the firefighter.
-The firefighter is required to sign it as evidence of the fact that it has been reviewed and a copy will be returned to the firefighter.
-The signature does not necessarily mean that the firefighter is satisfied with the rating.
+Rating forms, when completed, will be discussed with the employee.
+The employee is required to sign it as evidence of the fact that is has been reviewed and a copy will be returned to the employee.
+The signature does not necessarily mean that the employee is satisfied with the rating.
+It is recognized that satisfactory performance is a requirement and that unsatisfactory performance may result in denial of a step increase or disciplinary action.